stereoplegic/structor/docs/structor-market.md

 If you have not tried to install component presets from Structor Market gallery yet, please go through [Getting Started](https://github.com/ipselon/structor/blob/master/docs#getting-started) tutorial to feel how it works.

-When we open the market gallery in Structor we just tell Structor to read the index file of all available repos on GitHub with the packages of component presets.
+When Structor opens the Structor Market gallery it reads an `index.json` file in [structor-market](https://github.com/ipselon/structor-market) repo where all available repos with components presets are listed.

+But how to create a repository with components presets?

-### Extracting components presets
+### Extracting and publishing components presets

-Stuctor has a convenient mechanizm for sharing components presets between projects.
+Stuctor has a convenient mechanism for sharing components presets between projects.
 Open the library panel in Structor's workspace and find `Extract` button at the top of the panel.

 <p align="center">